Skip to main content

 feHttpPassword = ""

-// DORIS_HOME is loaded by run-regression-test.sh
+// The DORIS_HOME variable is passed in by run-regression-test.sh,

-// which is java -DDORIS_HOME=./
+// that is, java -DDORIS_HOME=./

 suitePath = "${DORIS_HOME}/regression-test/suites"